x42/fil4.lv2/README.md

 Why another EQ?
 ---------------

-Because I was unhappy with all existing ones: They're either not portable (OSX, Windows, BSD, GNU/Linux,..), or simply unprofessional textbook biquad filters (phase-shifts, not decramped, comb-filter effect when values are changed), or lack impotant attention to the detail (control knob granularity), or are not available as LV2, or a combination of those issues.
+Because I was unhappy with all existing ones: they are either not portable (OSX, Windows, BSD, GNU/Linux,..), or simply unprofessional textbook biquad filters (phase-shifts, not decramped, comb-filter effect when values are changed), or lack important attention to the detail (control knob granularity), or are not available as LV2, or a combination of those issues.